charlietag/os_security/README.md

 # Purpose
 1. This is used for check if your linux server is being hacked.
-1. This could also help you to enhance your servers' security with firewalld and fail2ban.
+1. This could also help you to enhance your servers' security with **firewalld** and **fail2ban**.
-1.

 ## Environment
   * CentOS 7

 ## Warning
-  * If you found something is weired.
+If you found something is weired and not sure if you've been hacked.
 You'd better reinstall your server.

-## Configuration
+## Quick Configuration
   * Download and run check

     ```bash